Mad, Slovakia

 Mad (Nagymad, [ˈnɒɟmɒd]) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an altitude of 114 metres and covers an area of 7.714 km².

 History

 In the 9th century, the territory of Mad became part of the Kingdom of Hungary.
 The village was first recorded in 1254 as Mod, in 1260 as Nagmod.
 Until the end of World War I, it was part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
-Mad was the hometown of Rabbi Abraham Judah ha-Kohen Schwartz.
-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovakian troops occupied the area.
+Mad is not to be confused with Mad in Hungary‘s Zemplen region, the hometown of Rabbi Abraham Judah ha-Kohen Schwartz.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the village became officially part of Czechoslovakia.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
-After Soviet occupation in 1945, Czechoslovakian administration returned and the village became officially part of Czechoslovakia in 1947.
+After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1947.